 A potential solution is to do a full test build restart.
 However, that is not practical, since those builds take a long time to complete.
 Another solution would be for the developer to manually supervise the offending test.
 For example, the test runs are screenshotted, so it is possible to rewatch the recording of the test, or run it locally.
-But, that still leads to a drop in confidence in the testing infrastructure, and a waste of expensive engineer time.
+But that still results in drop in confidence in the test results and a waste of expensive engineer time.

 We are going to talk about ways we’ve mitigated the challenges related to testing, primarily through implementing the use of device-level retries.
 We have also developed a visual tool, a heatmap graph of successful tests, called the Test Dashboard, to display success/failure rates over time.

 The core of our testing infrastructure is the ability to run Selenium Webdriver tests via a tunnel established with BrowserStack.
-BrowserStack allows us to test twitter.com across browsers, operating systems and real mobile devices.
+BrowserStack is a platform that allows us to test twitter.com across browsers, operating systems, and real mobile devices.
 Here is a graph depicting the information flow.

 - Junit Reporter Webdriver plug-in helps with saving the test result data in XML format.

-Before automatic device level retries, an average build success rate for pre-master branches over a two week period would be around 75%, after, we are seeing a consistent >90% success rate.
-Since the retries are also automatic, the developer does not have to restart the build manually, neither would they have to wait for the entire test suite to run again.
+Before automatic device level retries, an average build success rate for pre-master branches over a two week period would be around 75%.
+After, we consistently see >90% success rate.
+Since the retries are also automated, the developer does not have to restart the build manually, neither would they have to wait for the entire test suite to run again.
 We are only retrying the tests that failed the first time.

-The yellow squares represent retried tests, tests that would’ve otherwise failed before running them again on a different device.
+The yellow squares represent retried tests, tests that would’ve otherwise failed before rerunning them on a different device.

 Developing a robust testing infrastructure is a slow process.
 There are a lot of moving pieces and integrations to be considered in order for it to be actually helpful.
 But once that’s done, developers can focus on things they actually enjoy doing, which is writing new code, instead of making sure the tests pass.